 I could cite a long list of artists that inspire my work like Ray Harryhausen, Stan Winston, HR Giger, Clive Barker, and Gustave Dore, to name a few.
 I have always enjoyed following the discovery of new species extinct or otherwise and even the unusual world of cryptozoology.
 Nothing inspires me more than the seemingly endless amounts of wildlife that has continued to drive me my entire life.

 Since 2012, I am Forgotten Boneyard full-time.
 I traveled for the first two years showing my work at horror conventions and other events all over the country, only to receive more encouragement to keep going.
-Through trial and error I’ve learned to process bones from roadkill and many other methods of preservation.
+Through trial and error I’ve learned to process bones from roadkill and many other methods of preservation, working with my great friend Jana Miller of Bonelust fame.
 In late 2013, I moved to the deep country of Florida’s Nature Coast and began selling my art and curiosities online early the following year.
-Now in 2020 I am running a private animal rescue, the online business is thriving, and I am still traveling to dozens of events every year.
+Now in 2022 I have gone back to my roots in Rockford, Illinois and set up a studio alongside other artists including Sarah Thistle of Scavenged Parts.
+The online business is thriving, and I am still traveling to dozens of events every year.
 I love what I do and hope to continue down this path for years to come.